Study Suggests Mammals’ Lifespan Is Limited by Epigenetics

 (And equivalent in almost all species)

-So any technology can can grow organs and tissues or even non sentient bodies for replacement would also reverse your epigentic age (and with less risks of cancer than current Yamanaka Factor approaches).
+So any technology can grow organs and tissues or even non sentient bodies for replacement would also reverse your epigentic age (and with less risks of cancer than current Yamanaka Factor approaches).

 (And such replacement ould replace the other forms of aging too that cell age reversal won’t be enough to fix)